You’re young adults.

 Either way, you think to yourself, “ahh, estate planning is for the old and the wealthy.
 I don’t need an estate plan yet.”

 Because estate planning isn’t all about wealth.
-At the Law Offices of Samantha J. Fitzgerald, it’s all about bringing you peace of mind.
+At SJF Law Group, it’s all about bringing you peace of mind.

 Once you turn 18, certain privacy and independence laws apply to you.
 While this may sound great, there are some tough realities that go along with this adult status.
 And it is these tough realities that make having an estate plan an absolute must if you are no longer a minor.